Afghanistan on brink of universal poverty, says UN

-Nearly 97 per cent of Afghanistan’s population could slip below the poverty line amid a prevailing humanitarian crisis aggravated by a prolonged drought, food shortage and the ongoing Covid-19 pandemic, the United Nations has warned.
+Nearly 97 per cent of Afghanistan’s population could slip below the poverty line amid a prevailing humanitarian crisis aggravated by a prolonged drought, food shortages and the Covid-19 pandemic, the United Nations has warned.

 The country is teetering on the brink of universal poverty, said a study released by the United Nations Development Programme (UNDP) on Wednesday.

-Afghanistan’s poverty rate could increase by 25 per cent as its real gross domestic product is estimated to contract by as much as 13.2 per cent, it said.
+Afghanistan’s poverty rate could increase by 25 per cent as its gross domestic product is estimated to contract by as much as 13.2 per cent, it said.

 Four potential scenarios – based on the latest available data in 2018 – including factors of increasing intensity and isolation in Afghanistan were analysed by the study, underscoring the need for a response to the looming political and economic crisis.

-In the worst case scenario, factors like a two-month interruption of trade with all major partners, a four per cent decrease in capital spending efficiency and disruptions in connectivity could cause Afghanistan’s baseline poverty rate, currently at 72 per cent, to balloon.
+In the worst case scenario, factors like a two-month interruption of trade with all major partners, a 4 per cent decrease in capital spending efficiency and disruptions in connectivity could cause Afghanistan’s baseline poverty rate, currently at 72 per cent, to balloon.

 Battered by conflict for the past two decades, Afghanistan’s crises have been compounded by the current political transition from the western-backed government to Taliban rule.